dlk3/udm-hacks/ntopng-udm-fedora/Docker.com-README.md

 ```
 Remember to use `/mnt/data_ext` as the root for the directories if you are keeping the application data on the UDM's secondary disk.

-To stop ntopng:
+To temporarily stop the ntopng container:

 `podman stop ntopng`

-To start ntopng:
+To restart the ntopng container:

 `podman start ntopng`

-You will need to do this start command each time the UDM is rebooted or upgraded.
+You will need to do the start command each time the UDM is rebooted or upgraded.
 (The ntopng-udm container and its data will survive a UDM firmward update.)
 To perform this task automatically at boot time take a look at John D's [on-boot-script project](https://github.com/boostchicken/udm-utilities/tree/master/on-boot-script) on GitHub for a tool that can help you do that.

 ## Accessing ntopng

 Point your browser to https://YOUR.UDM.IP.ADDRESS:3001, for example: https://192.168.1.1:3001

 In this container ntopng is configured with a self-signed SSL certificate for HTTPS security.
-Your browser will ask you to accept this certificate the first time you access ntopng.
+Your browser may ask you to accept this certificate when you access ntopng.

 The ntopng documentation can be found [here](https://www.ntop.org/guides/ntopng/).
 Note that this container runs the Community Edition of ntopng.